TylerJost/erisDocs/docs/source/index.rst

    in the niche environment of high-performance computing.

 These documents:

 - Focus on ERISXdl, the GPU computing cluster.
-- Aim more up to date.
+- Aim to be more up to date.
 They will only use :code:`SLURM`, etc.
 - Guide users succesively, starting with information about the available partitions, modules, and development.
 - Are displayed on one page such that a user can navigate forwards and backwards through without refreshing a new page.